Sociology Student Resources

 Established in 1988, the Bernard N. Meltzer Scholarship at Central Michigan University was created by family and friends to provide awards to students in Sociology.
 Dr. Meltzer was a professor and chairperson in the CMU Department of Sociology, Anthropology and Social Work.

-This scholarship is awarded annually to a sophomore, junior or senior majoring in sociology, youth studies and social & criminal justice.
-Preferred: A student who has completed a paper or project based on library research, a more theoretically oriented piece, or a write-up/poster from an applied capstone or internship.
+This scholarship is awarded annually to a sophomore, junior or senior majoring in sociology, youth studies and social & criminal justice with a GPA of 3.5 or higher.

 To apply, log in to our scholarship matching tool: Scholarship Universe.